Training Variable Sequences with Data-Centric Parallel

 Data-Centric Parallel - Let Data Choose its Parallel

-Figure 2: Overview of Data-Centric Parallel (DCP). \( frame \) - number of frames, \( ar \) - aspect ratio, \( res \) - resolution, \( D_i\) - the \( i \)-th device, \( bs \) - batch size, \( grad\ acc \) - gradient accumulation steps, and \( sp \) - sequence parallel size.
+Figure 2: Overview of Data-Centric Parallel (DCP).
+We take video data as an example. \( frame \) - number of frames, \( ar \) - aspect ratio, \( res \) - resolution, \( D_i\) - the \( i \)-th device, \( bs \) - batch size, \( grad\ acc \) - gradient accumulation steps, and \( sp \) - sequence parallel size.

 To address these challenges, we propose Data-Centric Parallel, an innovative approach that transforms parallel training with data awareness.
 Instead of fixing all configs during training, our method adaptively change parallel and other settings driven by the incoming data, significantly improving computational efficiency and reducing communication overhead.